ChrisPoul/Industrias-EnGo/README.md

-This project is ment to integrate every aspect of EnGo Industries, a business dedicaded to the manufacturing of automobile parts and metal cages.
+This project is ment to integrate every aspect of EnGo Industries, a business dedicated to the manufacturing of automobile parts and metal cages.